Updated: Jan 17, 2019

 “She’s amazing.
 She helped us so much, from finding the space to helping us with the fitting room.
 She is just amazing,” Elbashir said.

 Program Management Specialist at Career Services Crystal Dickerson has been working closely with Elbashir and her predecessor Tristan Marino, who proposed the initiative to SU officials last academic year.

 Dickerson highlights that the closet is not only a beneficial aspect to the campus community but also a necessity.

 “Many times students have needs, and those needs, many times, are not known for various reasons, so we provide another offering for students to help them in taking that next step toward being a professional,” Dickerson said.

 Dickerson hopes that in requiring the critique of a resume upon entering the closet, more students will take advantage of the other services that are offered to help provide students with opportunities that are about more than just a professional appearance.

 “We would like to also create it where they [the students] will be more engaged with Career Services, not only just for the dress, but to help them prepare, whether it’s going over their resume or providing a mock interview,” Dickerson said.

 “Because if they’re getting the clothing, they’re getting it because they need it for a job fair, so they might as well take advantage of our other services to make sure they are aware of what employers want and what they are looking for in a student.”

-Featured photo by Emma Reider: Pictured from left to right: 2017-18 SGA Marketing and Communications Director Tristan Marino, SGA President Devin Neil and SU President Charles Wight pose at the Career Closet ribbon-cutting ceremony.
+Featured photo: (From left to right) 2017-18 SGA Marketing and Communications Director Tristan Marino, SGA President Devin Neil and SU President Charles Wight pose at the Career Closet ribbon-cutting ceremony (Emma Redier image).